-The Office of the State Inspector General's (OSIG) Annual Work Plan for Fiscal Year 2018 (FY18) describes the work the agency plans to undertake during the upcoming fiscal year.
+The Office of the State Inspector General's (OSIG) Fiscal Year 2019 (FY19) Annual Work Plan describes the work the agency plans to undertake during the upcoming fiscal year.
 To ensure the most efficient and effective use of staff resources, areas selected for review are carefully considered.
 OSIG chooses to conduct reviews that are timely and will have the greatest impact and benefit for its stakeholders, the citizens of the Commonwealth.
-Because there are a vast number of potential areas for review and limited staff resources to conduct them, a careful selection process has resulted in this Work Plan.
+Because there are a vast number of potential areas for review and limited staff resources to conduct these studies, a careful selection process has resulted in this work plan.
 The methodologies used to select areas for review are incorporated in the appropriate sections of the plan.

-OSIG's Work Plan is presented in sections covering work to be performed by the various divisions within the agency.
+This plan is presented in sections covering work to be performed by the various divisions within the agency.
 The plan is agile and work described in the plan may change as the year progresses due to events that require modifications.
-Because of differences in legislative requirements and the nature of projects performed, each division follows a slightly different presentation format to best present its work.
+Because of differences in legislative requirements and the nature of projects performed by each of OSIG's program areas, each division follows a slightly different presentation format to best present its work.